hoabka/saa-c02-labs/ec2/ebs-labs.md

 8. For Availability Zone, choose the Availability Zone in which to create the volume.
 A volume can be attached only to an instance that is in the same Availability Zone.

-9. For Snapshot ID, keep the default value (Don't create volume from a snapshot).

-10. (`io1` and `io2` only) To enable the volume for Amazon EBS Multi-Attach, select Enable Multi-Attach.
-For more information, see [Attach a volume to multiple instances with Amazon EBS Multi-Attach](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ebs-volumes-multi.html).

-11. Set the encryption status for the volume.

-    If your account is enabled for [encryption by default](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EBSEncryption.html#encryption-by-default), then encryption is automatically enabled and you can't disable it.
-You can choose the KMS key to use to encrypt the volume.

-    If your account is not enabled for encryption by default, encryption is optional.
-To encrypt the volume, for Encryption, choose Encrypt this volume and then select the KMS key to use to encrypt the volume.

-    >Note
-    Encrypted volumes can be attached only to instances that support Amazon EBS encryption.
-For more information, see [Amazon EBS encryption](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EBSEncryption.html).

 12. (Optional) To assign custom tags to the volume, in the Tags section, choose Add tag, and then enter a tag key and value pair.
 For more information, see [Tag your Amazon EC2 resources](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/Using_Tags.html).

 13. Choose Create volume.